MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 For more information about printing reports, refer to your System User's Guide (Help \>\> Contents \>\> select Using The System).

 8. To print the report option from the report options window, choose Print before saving it.
-If you don’t want to print the option now, choose Save and close the window.
+If you don't want to print the option now, choose Save and close the window.
 The report window will be redisplayed.

-#### Microsoft SQL Server® Reporting Services reports in Purchase Order Processing
+#### Microsoft SQL Server&reg; Reporting Services reports in Purchase Order Processing

 You can view Purchase Order Processing Reporting Services reports from the Reporting Services Reports list.
 If you are using Reporting Services 2008, purchasing metrics for your home page also appear in the Reporting Services Reports list.
 You can access the Reporting Services Reports list from the navigation pane or from an area page in the Microsoft Dynamics GP application window.
 This report list appears if you specified the location of your Reporting Services reports using the Reporting Tools Setup window.
 See your System Setup Guide (Help \>\> Contents \>\> select Setting up the System) for more information.